本文主要介绍PhysX刚体动力学相关的内部机制和使用方法。

 Add Force & Torque

-addForce causes a translation, addTorque causes rotation, and addForceAtPos causes linear and rotation if pos is not the center of mass.
+• addForceAtPos causes both translation and rotation if the position is not at the center of mass

 Both force and torque support 4 modes: